• Home

 You may get an informal written test if you're considered an advanced student.

-If you flunk the questions you may get a lesser extension period, and potentially no extension at all.
+If you flunk the questions, you may get a lesser extension period, and potentially no extension at all.

 Leaving & Re-entering Thailand

-If you need to leave the country at any time during the validity of your visa, then you will need a re-entry permit.
+If you need to leave the country at any time during the validity of your ED visa, then you will need a re-entry permit.

-These permits are available at the airport and can be purchased prior to a flight, or at an immigration office.
+This permit prevents your visa being invalidated by you leaving the country.
+A re-entry permit is available at the airport and can be purchased prior to a flight, or at an immigration office prior to you leaving the country.

-There is a comprehensive re-entry post here.
+There is a comprehensive re-entry permit post here.

 In Summary